-Yes Taipei is the island's most famous destination, but many of the dishes it was submitting were rooted from its oldest city, Tainan.
+Yes Taipei is the most famous destination in Taiwan, but many of the dishes it was submitting were rooted from its oldest city, Tainan.

 Here, dishes are whipped up in makeshift kitchens and cheap food -- particularly seafood -- is king.
 The challenge is locating the best flavors in a city where public transport isn't readily available and many older folks only speak Taiwanese.
 That's where this list of 19 dishes comes in: